miraisolutions/MiraiLabs/from-prototype-to-production/vbz-delays-prototype/vbz-delays-analysis.md

 ### Load line data

-Select the line and load the data
+Select the line and read departure and arrival data

 ``` r
 line <- 11